tsmatz/azureml-tutorial/Readme.md

 az provider show -n Microsoft.ContainerInstance -o table
 ```

 - If ACI is not registered, run the following command.
+(You should be the subscription owner to run this command.)

 ```
-# you need to be the subscription owner to run this command
 az provider register -n Microsoft.ContainerInstance
 ```